seriksen/Opticks_install_guide/CentOS7/Instance_setup/NVIDIA_Requirements.rst

 Nvidia OptiX
 ------------
-To get OptiX requires an account with the NVIDIA developer program https://developer.nvidia.com/optix.
+To get OptiX requires an account with the `NVIDIA developer program <https://developer.nvidia.com/optix>`_.
 An account is free.
 Once you have an account, download the bash script from the address above.
 Here are the instructions for OptiX 6.0.
-Upload/download to oci instance.
+Upload/download to oci instance (easier and faster if using TurboVNC for this).
 Now run the script to install the instance.

 .. code-block:: sh

     # Install OptiX
-    [opc@bristollz OptiX]$ sh NVIDIA-OptiX-SDK-6.0.0-linux64-25650775.sh
+    [opc@bristollz OptiX]$ sh NVIDIA-OptiX-SDK-6.5.0-linux64-25650775.sh
     Do you accept the license? [yN]:
     y
     By default the NVIDIA OptiX will be installed in:
-    "/home/ubuntu/OptiX/NVIDIA-OptiX-SDK-6.0.0-linux64"
+      "/home/opc/NVIDIA/NVIDIA-OptiX-SDK-6.5.0-linux64"
-    Do you want to include the subdirectory NVIDIA-OptiX-SDK-6.0.0-linux64?
+    Do you want to include the subdirectory NVIDIA-OptiX-SDK-6.5.0-linux64?
-    Saying no will install in: "/home/opc/OptiX" [Yn]: y
+    Saying no will install in: "/home/opc/NVIDIA" [Yn]: y

-    Using target directory: /home/opc/OptiX/NVIDIA-OptiX-SDK-6.0.0-linux64
+    Using target directory: /home/opc/NVIDIA/NVIDIA-OptiX-SDK-6.5.0-linux64
     Extracting, please wait...

     Unpacking finished successfully